Freddie Prinze Jr.: Other work

+Prinze and Chris Klein appeared in the 2002-03 West End production of Kenneth Lonergan's play This Is Our Youth, replacing original cast members Jake Gyllenhaal and Hayden Christensen.

 He voiced a pilot in a Vatta's War: Trading in Danger graphic audio book.
 Prinze voiced different characters in BioWare video games: Lieutenant James Vega in Mass Effect 3 and The Iron Bull in Dragon Age: Inquisition.
 He returned to the role of James Vega again for the animated feature film Mass Effect: Paragon Lost, dubbed by FUNimation.
 From 2014 until 2018, he was the voice of Kanan Jarrus, one of the last surviving Jedi Knights, on the Disney XD series Star Wars Rebels.
 He reprised the role for the opening scene of the pilot episode of the Disney+ series The Bad Batch in May 2021.
+In March 2023, he launched a new podcast, That Was Pretty Scary, with co-host Jon Lee Brody.

 Professional wrestling

 Work with WWE (2008–2009, 2010–2012)

 Prinze is a WWE fan and was seen on television in attendance at the March 2008 WrestleMania XXIV pay-per-view and its preceding Hall of Fame ceremony.
 He also made a cameo on an episode of The Dirt Sheet, an online program hosted by wrestlers John Morrison and The Miz.
 He had created an official profile on WWE's "Universe" blog community where he would regularly write his thoughts about the current goings-on in the world of the WWE.
 His relationship with the company was furthered when he was hired as a member of the creative staff to contribute to weekly television and pay-per-view programming for the SmackDown brand.
-It was reported on February 22, 2009 that Prinze and WWE had parted ways.
-In January 2021, Prinze explained that he had actually chosen to leave the company at that time.
+It was reported on February 22, 2009, that Prinze and WWE had parted ways, but in January 2021, Prinze explained that he had actually chosen to leave the company at that time.

-On August 17, Prinze appeared on Raw as a special guest host, where he was assaulted by then WWE Champion Randy Orton after refusing to bail Orton out of his tag team match with John Cena, who was due to challenge him in the upcoming SummerSlam.
+On August 17, 2009, Prinze appeared on Raw as a special guest host, where he was assaulted by then WWE Champion Randy Orton after refusing to bail Orton out of his tag team match with John Cena, who was due to challenge him in the upcoming SummerSlam.
 Prinze later returned to the program and got his payback during Orton's match with Cena against Big Show and Chris Jericho, by setting up a lumberjack match involving Mark Henry, Primo, Evan Bourne, Kofi Kingston, MVP, and Jamie Noble.

-Prinze returned to WWE on October 1, 2010 in a role as a producer and director.
+Prinze returned to WWE on October 1, 2010, in a role as a producer and director.
 On the November 1, 2010 episode of Monday Night Raw, Prinze made an on-screen appearance as Vince McMahon's doctor, a dream sequence scene that coincided with Linda McMahon's attempt to win a seat in the Senate for the state of Connecticut.
 Prinze left WWE for a second time due to a comment made by Stone Cold Steve Austin to a contestant while taping an episode of the fifth season of WWE Tough Enough.